saltyorg/docs/docs/sandbox/apps/notifiarr.md

 ## Overview

-[Notifiarr Client](https://notifiarr.com/) is the unified client for Notifiarr.com.
-The client enables content requests from Media Bot in your Discord Server.
-It also provides reports for Plex usage and system health.
-Other features can be [configured on the Notifiarr website.](https://notifiarr.com/).
+[Notifiarr Client](https://notifiarr.com/) is the unified local application that connects your media server stack to the Notifiarr.com web service, enabling secure, bidirectional communication for notifications, monitoring, and automation.

 <div class="grid grid--buttons" markdown data-search-exclude>